 It's not unusual to see plein air painters around town.
 Here are some photos taken of local artists during the Portland Art Museum outdoor invitational painting event last weekend.

 With the exception of four posts, the blog I began in May, 2011 has disappeared from Blogger.
-In fairness, though, I did it.
+I put it on "hold" until I had the time to do some updates.
 Now I can't get it back.

 Selling a house is more stressful than I remember.
 We started painting and purging in mid-December and finally finished last month.
 Two days after we listed the house, it sold.
 We'll be moving in June.